House Vance of Atranta

 |Heir||Ser Ronald Vance|

 In the century after the downfall of House Justman, the Vances were among the petty kings who disputed the riverlands.
-The Vances of Atranta joined the Blackwoods and the Tullys in rebellion against King Humfrey I Teague.
-Both Lords Vance were slain in the ensuing war.
-Lord Robert Vance rebelled against the ensuing rule of House Durrandon, but he was eventually defeated.
+The Vances of Atranta joined the Blackwoods and the Tullys in rebellion against King Humfrey I Teague, and both Lords Vance were slain in the ensuing war.
+Lord Robert Vance rebelled against the ensuing rule of the Storm Kings from House Durrandon, but he was eventually defeated.

 A Storm of Swords

 The Vances support Robb Stark, King of the Trident, during the War of the Five Kings.
 After Catelyn Stark scolds her brother, Lord Edmure Tully, for complaining about Roslin Frey's expected lack of beauty, she sees how he avoids her, preferring the company of, among others, the young Vances.
 Ser Ronald, Ser Ellery, Ser Hugo, and Kirth Vance are all companions of Edmure.

 Catelyn sees an unspecified Vance being hamstrung by Black Walder Frey during the Red Wedding, but apparently all of Norbert's sons survive the war.

 King Tommen I Baratheon signs the pardon of Lord Vance after the war.
 It is unknown if it is for Lord Norbert of Atranta or for Lord Karyl of Wayfarer's Rest, but afterwards both have been welcomed to the king's peace.